ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/events/event-reference-list/mouse-events.html.markdown

 <td width="8">
 </td>
 <td width="752">
-Called when mouse moves away from or leaves a defined Area in an Image widget. (see [Image Maps](/developers/user-guide/product-guide/advanced-important-widgets/image-maps-and-emoticons/image-maps) )
+  Called when mouse moves away from or leaves a defined Area in an Image widget. (see <a href="/developers/user-guide/product-guide/advanced-important-widgets/image-maps-and-emoticons/image-maps) ">Image Maps</a>

 </td>
 </tr>